pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

 #### Response

-RemoveChannelMembers() returns PNRemoveChannelMembersResponse:
+The RemoveChannelMembers() operation returns a PNRemoveChannelMembersResponse with:

-- Data []PNChannelMembers — See PNChannelMembers.
+- Data ([]PNChannelMembers)
-- TotalCount int
+- TotalCount (int)
-- Next string
+- Next (string)
-- Prev string
+- Prev (string)

 ### Manage channel members

-Set and Remove channel memberships for a user within a channel.
+Adds and removes channel members for a channel.

 #### Method(s)